You’ll never make it out into the lineup unless you duck dive!Alex Rogers to Rick Kane, North Shore 1987

 If you’re on a shorter board, say up to about 7’6″ or so, you’ll be able to duck dive under the waves.

-- Paddle hard towards the approaching wave or whitewater.
+- Paddle hard and straight towards the approaching wave or whitewater.

-- Once you’re about a body length in front of the wave, grab the rails and push the front of the board down.
+- Once you’re right in front of the breaking wave, grab the rails at your chest and push the front of the board down deep at an angle.

-- Using a foot or knee, push the tail of the board down too.
+- Using a foot or knee, push the tail of the board down to get the board more parallel to the bottom of the ocean.

 - Pull yourself under and closer to the board.
 The deeper you’re able to get yourself, the easier the wave will pass over you.